Self Paced Courses General Management

 Learning Objectives

-(i) Reflect on personal values, ambition, and the meaning of professional success.
+(i) Reflect on professionalism, dignity, loyalty, and the meaning of professional success.

 (v) Build a reflective mindset for future leadership roles